ShZil/network-utilities/Scanner/README.md

 The data whether an action is a scan or an analysis is stored in the database, and under the responsibility of the relevant screen to insert buttons, with the interface provided from `db.py`.

+[22:45] Worked on the layout of Know Screen widgets.

+[22:50] I'm satisfied with how Know Screen looks.
+I've added another class in `ScanClasses.py`, `Analysis`, but it's the exact same as Scan (inheritence), except the background colour is blue and not green.